 If the student is determined to be missing for more than 24 hours, Simpson College officials will notify the Indianola Police Department and the student’s confidential contact (if the student has provided a confidential contact).
 If the missing student is under 18 years of age and not emancipated, Simpson College officials will immediately notify a custodial parent or guardian.

 Simpson students are expected to maintain the highest ethical standards of honesty and respect for others.
 College students, often away from home for the first time, may be unsure of how to handle situations such as rapidly expanding social circles and a lack of parental restrictions.
 In the context of intimate relationships, the use of alcohol or other drugs can blur the distinction between consent and manipulation.
 Non-stranger (date/acquaintance) rape happens most frequently at or after parties.
-Unfortunately, college age students traditionally take the fewest precautions to prevent rape.
-Real or perceived power differentials between individuals also may create an atmosphere of coercion that can significantly impair the ability to consent.
-Being under the influence of alcohol or drugs is not an excuse under these procedures.
+Real or perceived power differentials between individuals also may impact whether conduct is welcome or unwelcome under sexual harassment laws.
+Being under the influence of alcohol or drugs is not an excuse for behavior that fits the definition of Sexual and/or Relationship Misconduct under these procedures.
 The information that follows is designed to provide a clear understanding of expectations and outcomes regarding sexual conduct at Simpson College.

-- Inform faculty, staff and students of the procedures for reporting sexual misconduct to the Indianola Police Department and Campus Security.
+- Inform faculty, staff and students of this Sexual and Relationship Misconduct Policy and the procedures for reporting Sexual and Relationship misconduct within the College.

-- Educate faculty, staff and students as to common sense practices which may enable them to avoid becoming victims of sexual misconduct.
+- Educate faculty, staff and students as to common sense practices which may enable them to avoid becoming victims of Sexual and Relationship Misconduct.

-- Assure that Campus Security and College personnel are aware of their responsibilities, the College’s policy, the laws and potential liabilities when sexual misconduct occurs.
+- Educate Campus Security and College personnel about their responsibilities, the laws and potential liabilities when Sexual and/or Relationship Misconduct occurs.

-- Inform faculty, staff and students of the counseling services available to victims of sexual misconduct.
+- Inform faculty, staff and students of the services available to victims of Sexual and Relationship misconduct.

 - Educate faculty, staff and students to be respectful of the limits expressed or implied by their partners in sexual contacts.